Akash52/Akash52/README.md

 	"The moment you give up, is the moment you let someone else win." - Kobe Bryant

 	“The only way to do great work is to love the work you do.”

+	Programming is the art of telling another human being what one wants the computer to do

 </details>

 -->